ThunderTacos/Valheim-Logger/README.md

 # Valheim-Logger

 This is a simple Python script designed for Linux-based Valheim Dedicated Servers.
 It will search the Valheim log to look for connect and disconnect messages from players.
-If it finds one, it will send a text alert to a Discod webhook.
+If it finds one, it will send a text alert to a Discord webhook.

 ## Installation